 Jenni Crain (Estate)

 Jenni Crain (1991–2021) was a New York-based artist, writer, and curator.
-She received her BFA in Sculpture from Pratt Institute in 2013, and an MA in Curatorial Studies from CCS Bard in 2021.
+She received her BFA in Sculpture from Pratt Institute in 2013, and her master’s degree in Curatorial Studies at CCS Bard in 2021.
 In 2012 she completed an exchange program at Central Saint Martins in London.
-Crain served as director of kaufmann repetto in New York from 2016 to 2019, and director at Miguel Abreu Gallery in 2021.
-She co-founded and co-directed Topless, a seasonal gallery based in Rockaway Beach, New York, from 2014 to 2016.
+Crain was the director of kaufmann repetto in New York from 2016 to 2019 and, in 2021, was appointed director at Miguel Abreu Gallery.
+She co-founded and co-directed Topless, a seasonal gallery based in Rockaway Beach, New York, from summer 2014 to 2016.
 Crain was the founder and organizer of O.O. & M.M.
-(Only Once & Many More), an ongoing curatorial project that encourages adaptability and deviation from standardized models of exhibition making.
-Her estate is represented by Gordon Robichaux, New York.
+(Only Once & Many More), an ongoing curatorial project that encouraged adaptability and deviation from standardized models of exhibition making.
+Her estate is represented by Gordon Robichaux in New York.

-Curated exhibitions include Synonyms for Sorrow, Charim Schleifmühlgasse, Vienna (2021); Kate Millett: Terminal Piece, Hessel Museum of Art, CCS Bard, Annandale-on-Hudson, New York (2021); Tee A. Corinne: Selections from the Lesbian Herstory Archives, Midway Contemporary Art, Minneapolis (2020); Tee Corinne: Bodies of Work, MBnb, New York (2019); March Avery, Barnard College, New York (2019); as well as exhibitions at Kim?
-Contemporary Art Center, Riga; SORT, Vienna; 55 Walker (operated by Bortolami Gallery, Andrew Kreps Gallery, and kaufmann repetto), New York; Pratt Institute, Brooklyn, New York; and Shanaynay, Paris; among others.
+She curated exhibitions, including Synonyms for Sorrow at Gordon Robichaux, New York (2022) and Charim Schleifmühlgasse, Vienna (2021); Kate Millett: Terminal Piece at the Hessel Museum of Art, CCS Bard, Annandale-on-Hudson (2021); Tee A. Corinne: Selections from the Lesbian Herstory Archives at Midway Contemporary Art, Minneapolis (2020); Tee Corinne: Bodies of Work at MBnb, New York (2019); March Avery at Barnard College, New York (2019); as well as exhibitions at Kim?
+Contemporary Art Center, Riga; SORT, Vienna; 55 Walker (operated by Bortolami Gallery, Andrew Kreps Gallery, and kaufmann repetto), New York; Pratt Institute, Brooklyn; and Shanaynay, Paris; among others.

 Works